 A Leading Educator in Computing

-The Department of Computing offers both undergraduate and graduate programs.
-Students in the program should expect to take courses such as software engineering, database management, data analytics, operating and distributed systems, networking, artificial intelligence, and Systems Applications and Products in Data Processing (SAP).
+East Tennessee State University's Department of Computing offers professionally oriented Undergraduate (B.S.) and Graduate (M.S.) in computer and information science and a Graduate Certificate in Data Analytics.
+Emphases include software engineering, database management, data analytics, operating and distributed systems, networking, artificial intelligence, and Systems Applications and Products in Data Processing (SAP).

 Cybersecurity and Modern Networks

 The cohort-based Cybersecurity and Modern Networks concentration focuses on secure software development, systems deployment, and network computing, including cloud, wireless, mobile, and sensor-based computing.
 Students apply for admission to the concentration after completing a designated set of foundation courses.
 We recommend it for students who pursue graduate work in cybersecurity.

 The Information Systems concentration focuses on business-oriented computing, including Enterprise Resource Planning and enterprise system implementation, configuration, and programming.
 Students select an emphasis in accountancy or management and explore the use of computer systems in business process definition and execution.
 We recommend it for students who pursue graduate work in information systems or business administration.

 The Information Technology concentration focuses on web development, computer security, database and system administration, and human-computer interaction.
 We recommend it for students who pursue graduate work in information technology.

 Undergraduates who wish to earn an M.S. in Computer Science or Information Science need to explore our accelerated B.S./M.S. option.
 It allows you to count up to 12 credits' worth of courses towards both degrees, accelerating your progress through the B.S. and M.S. programs.

 Master of Science in Computer & Information Sciences (two concentrations)

 Applied Computer Science